 One of the major costs to businesses attributed to employee drug abuse is a loss of productivity.
 When an employee is struggling with drug abuse they are only 2/3 as productive as the average co-workers.
 If an employee is meandering through the workday with little output there is likely an issue.
 However, this does not necessarily entail drug addiction.

 Drug abusers can often show signs in their physical appearance.
 These include dramatic weight loss, poor dental hygiene, glassy or red eyes, acne/dull skin, and droopy/tired eyes.
 Drugs can have major or minor impacts on one’s appearance.
 If an employee has more than one of these appearance alterations there may be something wrong.

 Substance abusers typically experience changes in personality and mood swings.
 These often include increased irritability, loss of interest in responsibility and friends, paranoia, apathy, and depression.
 Substance abusers may also put themselves in isolation as much as possible to avoid being questioned about these behaviors.

 - Exceptionally high accrual of health care cost:

-According to The Promises Treatment Center, data collected in a study suggest that substance abuser accrue 3 times more on health care cost than the average employee.
+According to The Promises Treatment Center, data collected in a study suggest that substance abusers accrue 3 times more on health care costs than the average employee.
 Although you can’t dig into an employee’s health records and problems without their permission, exceptionally high health care costs might indicate that something is wrong.
 You can usually put two and two together to determine if these costs are part of an ongoing health issue, or if they’re being hidden in secrecy.

 Drug abuse in the workplace cost employers in the United States around $81 billion a year.
 Over 64,000 Americans died from drug overdoses in 2016 totaling more deaths than the entire Vietnam war.
 It is imperative that employers and the public work together to end this epidemic by exploring drug testing options.
-For more information about sign of addiction visit www.drugabuse.gov or www.cdc.gov.
+For more information about the signs of addiction visit www.drugabuse.gov or www.cdc.gov.